RillingDev/rilling.dev/source/_posts/creating-oscillators-with-javascript.md

 ## Initializing the Web Audio API

 To use the Web Audio API, we first have to create an [`AudioContext`](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext).
-You can think of it as a graph that defines how audio signals travel between nodes, or for simple use cases, as a "pipeline" where one audio signal e.g. from an oscillator travels through some nodes to an audio output.
+You can think of it as a graph that defines how audio signals travel between nodes, or for simple use cases, as a "pipeline" where one audio signal e.g., from an oscillator travels through some nodes to an audio output.

 ```javascript
 const audioCtx = new AudioContext();